bp2008/WebProxy/README.md

 # WebProxy
 An HTTP(S) reverse proxy server with web-based configuration.
+WebProxy is an easier alternative to more advanced command-line and config-file-driven reverse proxies like [nginx](https://www.nginx.com/) or [traefik](https://traefik.io/).

 See the [Admin Console Tour](https://github.com/bp2008/WebProxy/wiki/Admin-Console-Tour) for more screenshots.